OmarKrei/CatchingPhish/README.md

 ### THE APPLICATION

 CatchPhish_app.py:
--The application is built to take in a URL and some webpage variables and then output whether or not the URL is legitimate or not.
+- The application is built to take in a URL and some webpage variables and then output whether or not the URL is legitimate or not.

 feature_extraction.py:
 - The feature extraction is a python script built to extract all characteristics of the URL, simply by placing the URL in the textbox.